startoday/php-Hack_learning_notes/sql.md

 2. data type:

 - string fields:
-         char (allocates the entire space - faster for small strings where length is known) vs varchar (usually used for 5-20 chars; allocates a variable amount of space depending on the data length - less space)
+         char (allocates the entire space - faster for small strings where length is known/fixed) vs varchar (usually used for 5-20 chars; allocates a variable amount of space depending on the data length - less space)
 - text fields: generally not used with indexing or sorting
 - binary fields(BYTE, VARBINARY): not indexed or sorted
 - binary large oject(BLOB): files, images, word, pdf, movies... large raw files; no translation, indexing or char set